Read John Locke with voice, context, and method in the same frame.

 Political Upheaval in England

-Locke witnessed significant political upheaval in England, including the English Civil War, the Glorious Revolution, and the the rise of constitutional monarchy.
+Locke witnessed significant political upheaval in England, including the English Civil War, the Glorious Revolution, and the rise of constitutional monarchy.
 These events likely influenced his political philosophy and his emphasis on natural rights, limited government, and the consent of the governed.

 Education and Associations